centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-domainchecker.md

   * Premium domains with markup prices
 * Add or Remove domains to the cart instantly in the search results
 * Supports multiple currencies
-* Support for English and German.
-(If any other language is required, please contact us)
+* **UPDATE** Language Support for: Arabic, English, German, Portuguese.
+(If any other language is required, let us know)
 * Ajax driven search (no page reload)
 * Easy to install and use